swiftlang/swift-subprocess/README.md

 `Subprocess` provides **platform-specific** configuration options, like setting `uid` and `gid` on Unix and adjusting window style on Windows, through the `PlatformOptions` struct.
 Check out the `PlatformOptions` documentation for a complete list of configurable parameters across different platforms.

-Besides these platform-specific settings, `PlatformOptions` also includes an “escape hatch” via a closure.
-This closure allows you to have access to low level platform specific spawning constructs to perform customizations if `Subprocess` doesn’t have higher-level APIs.
+`PlatformOptions` also allows access to platform-specific spawning constructs and customizations via a closure.

 ```swift
 import Darwin